princesarvaiya/docker/README.md

 # Build a docker image using the Dockerfile and name it webapp-color.

-No tag to be specified.
+# docker run -itd -p 8282:8080 webapp-color